 Most food contains some fat.
-In moderation this is not a problem because fat enhances the flavour of the food and provides valuable energy.
+In moderation this is not a problem because fat enhances the flavour of the food and provides valuable energy and essential fatty acids.
 However, too much fat can cause your toddler to become overweight.

 To keep the fat in your toddler's diet at a healthy level: